daveta/analytics/interruptable_prompt.md

 ## Summary
-Cafe Bot and Enterprise Bot  independently identified handling interruptions as an ability bots should handle.
-They both solved it in a similar way using LUIS/QnA (Dispatch) to determine the customer response.
-This proposes a new prompt that integrates LUIS/QnA models for assisting in interruptions and flexible data collection for model improvement, modem measurement and custom customer reports.
+Cafe and Enterprise Bot  independently are handling interruptions.
+An example of an interruption is "I would like help" or "I want to cancel".
+They both solved it using LUIS/QnA (Dispatch) to detect various kinds of interruptions.
+This proposes a new prompt that integrates LUIS/QnA models for interruption support.
+In addition proposes a flexible data collection for model improvement, model measurement and custom  reports.

+## Approach
+Enterprise Bot handled interruptions at a dialog level which is valid.
+Cafe handled at prompt level.
+This approach is taking the most granular approach.

 ## Developer Stories
-As a sdk user, I want to be able to handle help and cancel  in my prompts in order to provide a good customer experience.
+As a sdk user, I want to be able to handle help and cance  in my prompts in order to provide a good customer experience.
 As a sdk user, I want to be able to handle arbitrary chit chat in my prompts in order to provide a good customer experience.
 As a sdk user, I want to be able to handle other classes of responses (aggressive behavior, questioning validity of prompt, etc) in my prompts in order to provide a good customer experience.
 As a sdk user, I want to be able to integrate language models to assist in interpreting if the user is interrupting normal flow  in order to provide a good customer experience.